Genre Definitions: A Partial but Practical List

 Cyberpunk

-Stories set in a bleak future with an emphasis on information technology.
+Stories set in a dystopian future with an emphasis on information technology.
 Often the particular setting is a metropolis where most power is held by corporations.
 Characters are often members of a disempowered underclass who engage in morally questionable activity to survive.

 Biopunk